-On December 31, 2016, we had investments of \$28.3 million, designated as available-for-sale marketable securities, which consisted of commercial paper and corporate issuances, carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, and reported as a separate component of stockholders' equity.
+On June 30, 2017, we had investments of \$33.6 million, designated as available-for-sale debt securities, which consisted of commercial paper and corporate issuances, carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, and reported as a separate component of stockholders' equity.
 All securities whose maturity or sale is expected within one year are classified as "current" on the Consolidated Balance Sheets.
-At December 31, 2016, we had all \$28.3 million of our available-for-sale securities classified as current.
-At September 30, 2016, we had \$24.9 million of our available-for-sale securities classified as current and \$2.0 million of our available-for-sale securities classified as long-term.
+All other securities are classified as "long-term" on the Consolidated Balance Sheets.
+At June 30, 2017, we had \$29.0 million of our available-for-sale securities classified as long-term.
+At September 30, 2016, we had \$24.9 million of our available-for-sale securities classified as long-term.

-We had working capital of \$35.1 million at December 31, 2016 compared to \$32.0 million at September 30, 2016.
+We had working capital of \$36.5 million at June 30, 2017 compared to \$32.0 million at September 30, 2016.

-Based on our current operating plan, we believe the current cash balance and cash expected to be generated from operations will be adequate to satisfy our working capital needs for the next 12 months.
+Based on our current operating plan, we believe the current cash balance and cash expected to be generated from operations will be adequate to satisfy our working capital needs for the next twelve months from the date the financial statements are filed.